samanthabretous/blog/src/pages/blog/heap-maps-101.md

       // If the first child exists (is inside the array)... if (leftN < length) {
         const leftChild = this.heap[leftN];
-        //positive result means the parent is larger var leftScore = this.compare(parent, leftChild);
+        // positive result means the parent is larger var leftScore = this.compare(parent, leftChild);
         if (leftScore > 0) swapN = leftN;
       }